 We considered the nature of the company's industry and its control environment, and reviewed the company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management, internal audit, and the board of directors about their own identification and assessment of the risks of irregularities.
+We also enquired of management, internal audit and the board of directors about their own identification and assessment of the risks of irregularities, including those that are specific to the company's business sector.